USA Softball: History

 USA Softball was founded in 1933 as the Amateur Softball Association (ASA) with a tournament held in Chicago that was organized by Leo Fischer and Michael J. Pauley.
 The following year, the 1934 National Recreation Congress recognized the ASA.
 Shortly afterward, the ASA was located in Newark, New Jersey.
 A world amateur softball tournament was held by the ASA at Chicago's Soldier Field on September 7, 1939.
 The ASA relocated to its new headquarters in Oklahoma City on January 1, 1966.

 The ASA sponsored the highest level of college softball competition from the disbandment of the Association for Intercollegiate Athletics for Women in 1982 until the NCAA started sanctioning the sport in 1985.
 The University of South Florida won the National Championship in both years under the ASA.

 On June 30, 2016, the Amateur Softball Association of ASA/USA Softball announced that it would be changing its organizational and trade name to "USA Softball", effective on January 1, 2017, along with a new logo.

 Since 2005, the organization has run the World Cup of Softball, now known as the USA Softball International Cup.
 Devon Park also hosts the NCAA Women's College World Series and the Big 12 Conference softball championship.

 Team USA

 In 1978, the United States Olympic Committee named USA Softball the national governing body of softball in the United States.
 Due to this designation, USA Softball is responsible for training, equipping, and promoting the six USA softball national teams that compete in events such as the Olympics, Pan American Games, World Championships and other international and domestic events.
 Softball became an Olympic sport for the first time at the 1996 Summer Olympics in Atlanta.
 The team won the gold medal and remained in the Olympics until 2008.
-In the 2020 Olympics held in Tokyo, the USA Softball team returned to play, and placed second place, medaling in silver.
+In the 2020 Olympics held in Tokyo, the USA Softball team returned to play, and placed in second place, winning the silver medal.
 Team USA has 15 players and 3 replacement players currently on the roster.

 USA Softball registers over 120,000 softball teams adding up to about 2 million players.
 USA Softball is a not-for-profit organization.